 worked fine for me and I saw no reason to replace it.

 The shoe is exceptionally durable.
 It was intended to go up against extreme trails and unforgiving conditions.
-The upper material is catch safe and can go through unpleasant brush and spiked rocks.
+The upper material is catch-safe and can go through unpleasant brush and spiked rocks.
 The overlays are welded with zero chance of join coming fixed.
-A little overlay behind the toe protect is sewed, however in range that should see excessively mishandle.
+A little overlay behind the toe protect is sewed, however in a range that should see excessively mishandle.
 The dragged outsole is involved a delicate, yet tough elastic that can get destroyed and continue going.
 This present shoe's just shortcoming is the open street.
 The hauls were not implied for the consistent grinding of black-top and cement.
-I did some short road running in this shoe, however kept to the trails generally.
+I did some short road running in this shoe, but generally kept to the trails.

 The most defensive element of this shoe is the thick padded sole.
 The EVA material gives great padding, particularly in the heel region.
 The carried outsole likewise secures the foot by guaranteeing a without slip and sure run and keeps the runner's foot sufficiently high to stay away from common trail hazards

 .
 A strong elastic toe monitor over the toe of the shoe makes a decent showing with regards to of redirecting objects and shielding the toes from hard knocks.
 I hit a few huge rocks while running which brought about scrape blemishes on the shoe, yet no harm to the shoe or my foot.